Intracorneal Ring Segments

 Preoperative Details

-The procedure for placement of the intrastromal ring and ring segments is similar, and both can be performed with topical anesthesia.
-The operative field is prepared, and the patient is prepared and draped in the usual sterile fashion for ophthalmic surgery.
+The placement of the intrastromal ring tunnel and ring segments is similar, and both can be performed with topical anesthesia.
+The patient and the operative field are prepared and draped in the usual sterile fashion for ophthalmic surgery.
 A lid speculum is used for globe exposure.

 Intraoperative Details